-All businesses have fixed overheads.
+- All businesses have fixed overheads.
 These need to be incurred irrespective of the level of business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation. and the corresponding revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
 In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions..
-In such a scenario, revenue management can come handy as it can ensure that the costs are comfortably met by maintaining an adequate revenue stream through dynamically optimised pricing and service offerings.
-It results in optimum utilisation of the available resources, such as perishable inventory of hotel rooms, to generate the maximum amount of revenue from the business.
-Effectively, it allows the management to make an informed and data-driven decision.
+In such a scenario, revenue management can come handy as it can ensure that the costs are comfortably met by maintaining an adequate revenue stream through dynamically optimized pricing and service offerings.
+It results in optimum utilization of the available resources, such as perishable inventory of hotel rooms, to generate the maximum amount of revenue from the business.

 - In some cases, the revenue managers are worried about being replaced by the technology-driven revenue management system.